On the Origin of Species: Variation under domestication and under nature

+It can be seen here that Darwin attributes the greater variation amongst individuals of domestic varieties compared to their progenitor populations in nature as being due to their "conditions of life" (environment) being "not so uniform as", and "somewhat different from" those of the parent species".
+He later erroneously elaborates that changed "conditions of life" act on the reproductive organs to generate greater variability in the progeny.
+Even after 1860 when Darwin read the correct reason for greater variation in domestic varieties in Patrick Matthew's book, On Naval Timber and Arboriculture published in 1831, future editions of On the Origin of Species contained these first two sentences unchanged and continued to omit the correct explanation of stabilizing selection.

 In Chapter II, Darwin specifies that the distinction between species and varieties is arbitrary, with experts disagreeing and changing their decisions when new forms were found.
 He concludes that "a well-marked variety may be justly called an incipient species" and that "species are only strongly marked and permanent varieties".
 He argues for the ubiquity of variation in nature.
 Historians have noted that naturalists had long been aware that the individuals of a species differed from one another, but had generally considered such variations to be limited and unimportant deviations from the archetype of each species, that archetype being a fixed ideal in the mind of God.
 Darwin and Wallace made variation among individuals of the same species central to understanding the natural world.